MaroofOA/Decoupled-Power-Flow/README.md

-# Fast-Decoupled Power Flow Algorithm
+# Decoupled Power Flow Algorithm

-This repository contains implementations of the **Fast-Decoupled Power Flow** algorithm for performing power flow analysis on distribution or transmission systems in both MATLAB and Python.
-The Fast-Decoupled method is an efficient and simplified version of the Newton-Raphson method, suitable for large power systems.
+This repository contains implementations of the **Decoupled Power Flow** algorithm for performing power flow analysis on distribution or transmission systems in both MATLAB and Python.
+The Decoupled Power Flow (DPF) method is a simplified version of the Newton-Raphson method, suitable for large power systems.
 The code can be used for any system model, provided that the input data adheres to the specified format.

 ## Overview